elastic/kibana/docs/development/core/server/kibana-plugin-core-server.eventloopdelaysmonitor._constructor_.md

 ## EventLoopDelaysMonitor.(constructor)

-Constructs a new instance of the `EventLoopDelaysMonitor` class
+Creating a new instance from EventLoopDelaysMonitor will automatically start tracking event loop delays.

 <b>Signature:</b>